PelumiBenjamin/MoralisQaAssestment/README.md

 Design Pattern: I used the Page Object Model (POM) pattern to structure the tests for better maintainability and readability.
 Each web page interaction is encapsulated in separate page classes, while the test cases reside in their respective test files.

+Challenge: There is a method to handle presence of cookie when it arises.
-Challenge: While attempting to automate the login process on the platform (https://admin.moralis.io/login), I encountered CAPTCHAs that made the tests flaky.
+While attempting to automate the login process on the platform (https://admin.moralis.io/login), I encountered CAPTCHAs that made the tests flaky.

 Solution: